AdarshKotian99/smart-home/README.md

-# Smart-Home is a application where users can buy or rent proprty.
+# Smart-Home is a application where users can buy or rent property.

 [Live Demo](https://adarshkotian99.github.io/smart-home/)